jonasHanhan/datahub/docs/quickstart.md

 #### Default Credentials

-`quickstart` uses docker compose configuration which includes default credentials for both DataHub, and it's underlying prerequisite data stores, such as MySQL.
+`quickstart` uses docker compose configuration which includes default credentials for both DataHub, and its underlying prerequisite data stores, such as MySQL.
 Additionally, other components are unauthenticated out of the box.
 This is a design choice to make development easier and is not best practice for a production environment.

 #### Exposed Ports

-DataHub's services, and it's backend data stores use the docker default behavior of binding to all interface addresses.
+DataHub's services, and its backend data stores use the docker default behavior of binding to all interface addresses.
 This makes it useful for development but is not recommended in a production environment.

 #### Performance & Management